 - Make music on your tablet with apps like GarageBand and Audiotool Sketch.

 - Nowadays, most electronics (and even cars) have digital manuals.
 Download manuals to your tablet and keep them all in one a folder for easy access.

 - Ditch heavy and expensive textbooks for e-books!
 Apple even has the dedicated app for textbooks – iBooks Textbooks.

 - This might sound crazy, but you can use your tablet with your 4-legged friends!
-School for the Dogs in Manhattan uses apps like YesNo, Big Camera Button, and Doodle Buddy when training dogs.
+School for the Dogs in Manhattan uses apps like YesNo, and Doodle Buddy when training dogs.
 You can learn more about their methods here.
 There are even special apps made specifically for cats!
-Paint for Cats, Cat Fishing, JitterBug, Cat Toys Lite are all great ones to try.
+Cat Fishing, Games For Cats, JitterBug, Cat Alone 2 are all great ones to try.
 I read a couple of different sources that said they haven’t ever had a problem with cat claws scratching their tablet screens.